dutes/ci_portfolio_one/README.md

 **LO5: Demonstrate and document the development process through a version control system such as GitHub.**

 The entire development of the project has been managed using GitHub as its version control and development environment.
-Changes have been commited regularly with clear commit messaging allowing a full over view of the progress and milestones of the project's process from concept to submission.
+Changes have been committed regularly with clear commit messaging allowing a full over view of the progress and milestones of the project's process from concept to submission.

 ### Features (envisioned)